chocolate-doom/chocolate-doom/README.md

  * Resurrect cheat with IDDQD (Crispy, works differently here).
  * Support for extended nodes (Crispy).
  * Autorun key (Crispy).
- * The startup console is back and with colored title, can be run run from the command line (thanks JNechaevsky for hint on colors).
+ * The startup console is back and with colored title, works from the Windows command line (thanks JNechaevsky for hint on colors).
  * Fake splitscreen.
  * Added LCD gamma fix from Russian Doom using a darker palette by JNechaevsky.